Bismark004/wireframing/README.md

 ### Why?
 - It includes detailed elements and is closer to the final design.
 - It provides a refined representation of the layout, making it suitable for stakeholder presentations or finalizing design decisions.

+---

+## Popular Wireframing Tools

+### Figma
+**Figma** is a popular and powerful tool for wireframing, prototyping, and collaborative design.

+#### Key Features:
+- **Real-Time Collaboration:** Work seamlessly with team members on the same project.
+- **Cross-Platform Support:** Accessible from any device with a web browser.
+- **Intuitive Interface:** Easy to use for both beginners and experienced designers.
+- **Component Library:** Create reusable components for consistent designs.
+- **Prototyping Capabilities:** Link wireframe elements to simulate navigation and interactions.

+#### Why Use Figma for Wireframing?
+Figma’s user-friendly interface and robust features make it an excellent choice for creating both low-fidelity and high-fidelity wireframes.
+Its collaboration tools ensure that team members and stakeholders can contribute and provide feedback in real-time, making the design process efficient and streamlined.